 Where: Chesapeake Bay, Maryland, US

-What: The Baltimore Sun reported an estimated two million spot fish died and washed up on the shore.
+Baltimore Sun reported an estimated two million spot fish died and washed up on the shore.
 The dead fish are mostly adult spot, with some juvenile croakers.

 How: State officials are investigating but suspect it was because of the near-record cold.
 Agency spokeswoman Dawn Stoltzfus said spot are susceptible to colder water, she said, and normally leave the upper bay by now.
 They were perhaps late getting out.